Events

 We are delighted to have found a very peaceful venue in idyllic surroundings.
 Set in the heart of beautiful Surrey, The Franciscan Centre Ladywell is spiritual home to Franciscan Sisters and the FMDM (Franciscan Missionaries of the Divine Motherhood), who have created a space of peace, beauty and reflection.
 The buildings and extensive grounds lend themselves perfectly to a silent meditation retreat.
 We feel confident that the atmosphere alone will support you in quietening the mind!

-By coming to the retreat you are agreeing to train in observing The Precepts.
+By coming to the retreat you are agreeing to observe the Eight Precepts.
 If you require food in the evening for medical purposes, please ensure that you bring along simple snacks such as flapjacks, that can be kept in the shared kitchenettes.

 Ajahn Brahmali Portrait 6